 Why Does It Matter?

-The divide has long been a source of frustration for those that are charged with directing, prioritising and controlling investment.
+The leaders charged with directing, prioritise and controlling investment find this frustrating.
 For those elements that directly touch front-line activities: the public website; email; desk-side services; the link between performance and outcome is obvious to the business.
 When you start to get more remote – data-centre infrastructure; WAN; security – it is less so.
 Unless there are people sufficiently aware and informed of both sides of the divide, inefficiency, ineffectiveness and risk will follow.

-Many papers on Business Relationship Management (BRM) refer to the introduction of the role in response to a crisis of relevance for IT [Ref 1].
-This chimes with my personal experience.
-I was once assigned as interim head of IT to a failing department.
-The titular head was delightful and totally ineffective.
+Papers on Business Relationship Management (BRM) refer to the introduction of the role in response to a crisis of relevance for IT.1 I was once assigned as interim head of IT to a failing department.
+The titular head was delightful and ineffective.
 He had come up through the ranks from the service desk, acquiring a grand title without the breadth of business experience that normally goes with it.
 The business treated him with contempt and kept him in the basement (literally).
 The CEO had tried to ask him about how technology could contribute to driving the business forward, hearing only technobabble in response.
 Any CEO who asks for an IT strategy, and gets a shopping list in response will know the situation.
 This organisation lacked even the most basic service management disciplines, that was the priority of my assignment.
 It also lacked effective governance and business relationship.
-Some staff had grand ideas of what an IT service could and should be, e.g. a former senior military officer equated his high status with personal service and having a printer for his personal use.
-The group printer was less than ten feet from his desk, but that was not personal.
-The organisation’s policy of group printing had been taken for economic reasons, but without authoritative communication changes of policy can appear arbitrary.

 This situation is nothing new; only the degree and speed have changed.
-In days of old when services were internally provided, it was common for some people to be cycled through assignments to IT.
+Some organisations cycle their people through assignments to IT.
 I used to be an accountant, links between finance and IT have long been strong.
 Many CFOs have CIOs or equivalent reporting to them.
 It was historically a good way to ensure that accounting systems received the attention that finance wanted.
 Secondment achieved many of the aims of BRM.

-With the rise of ITIL, service management was given a standardised language and framework.
-ISO/IEC 20000 -1 has gone further in certifying performance to a standard.
-The trouble is that although “customer focus” runs deep in the quality movement on which ITIL and the standard were based, it is all too easy for the full implications to be lost.
+ITIL stndardised service management and gave it a language.
+ISO/IEC 20000-1 has gone further in certifying performance.
+“Customer focus” runs deep in the quality movement on which ITIL and the standard were based.
+It is however all too easy for the full implications to be lost.
 Too many service managers went native within IT, looking to the provision of service to the exclusion of understanding what their users and customers are doing with it.
-A balance is needed between these.
+They need to strike a balance.

 A Function and Emphasis

-Service management is required to look both to the technology / service deliverers and to the users in the business.
-The latest version of ITIL [Ref 2] introduces a process and role “Business Relationship Management” to acknowledge this.
-Implausibly, the emphasis is on the process rather than the role.
+Service management looks both to the technology / service deliverers and to the users in the business.
+The latest version of ITIL introduces a process and role “Business Relationship Management” to acknowledge this.2 Implausibly, the emphasis is on the process rather than the role.
 Intellectual elegance and consistency rule over practicality and utility.
-The concept was simultaneously introduced in the Standard [Ref 3].
-Whilst neither the standard nor the framework say anything about how a particular entity should arrange itself, this deliberately shines a light on the much-neglected Business Relationship Management area.
+The concept was simultaneously introduced in the Standard.3 Whilst neither the standard nor the framework say anything about how a particular entity should arrange itself, this deliberately shines a light on the much-neglected Business Relationship Management area.

-There is another school [Ref 4] that suggests that Business Relationship Management is a discipline in its own right.
-It draws its inspiration from Customer Relationship Management, and looks more to Banking than to IT.
+There is another school that suggests that Business Relationship Management should be a discipline in its own right.4 It draws its inspiration from Customer Relationship Management, and looks more to Banking than to IT.
 It incorporates the role of a service provider’s account manager (with concomitant objectives of maximising account profitability for the supplier) with the customer’s role of interfacing with the service provider as advocate of the business.
 I would resist the inclusion of account management here, as any CIO who outsources the internal role will find the individual’s loyalties sorely tested.
 It is clear who pays and appraises them; it is not the CIO.

 In many organisations there are two factions within IT: projects and operations.
-Communication between the two is frequently seen as an undesirable impediment.
+Frequently they barely communicate.
 The career paths, personalities, preoccupations and skills of the two differ significantly.
-Some frameworks make an unconvincing claim to straddle them, being on firmest ground when they specify what each needs to throw to (at) the other for the interface to be effective.
 BRM needs to straddle and balance the two effectively, thus assuring that the service delivers what the business needs today and will continue to do so in the future.
 This is not passive, but has significant elements of leadership and innovation.
 Ideas are not idle conjecture, they are the initiators of action to drive valuable change.

 The Role of Business Relationship Management